amanusk/s-tui/README.md

 __Q__: I am using the TTY with no X server and s-tui crashes on start
 __A__: By default, s-tui is handles mouse inputs.
 This causes some systems to crash.
 Try running `s-tui --no-mouse`

+## Contributing
+New issues and PRs are welcome :) Please look at the issues that need help in the issues section.
+I try to test new versions on as many systems as I can, but I cannot cover them all.

+## Tip
+If you like this work, please star in on GitHub.
+If you realy like it, share it with hour friends and co-workers.
+If you really really like this work, leave a tip :)

+ETH: `0xc169699A825066f2F07E0b29C4082094b32A3F3e`